textnet/textnet-ex/README.md

 2.  [x] Basic Written world                  2019 Q4 Dec +
 3.  [x] Persistence                          2020 Q1 Jan +
 4.  [>] Hosted universes and multiplayer     2020 Q1 Feb
-5.  [ ] Spoken word / gods (commands)        2020 Q1 Mar
+5.  [>] Full events support.
+2020 Q1 Mar
-6.  [ ] Full events support.
-2020 Q2 Apr
+6.  [ ] Make a reasonably interesting game   2020 Q2 Jun
-7.  [ ] Make a reasonably interesting game   2020 H2 Sep
+7.  [ ] Spoken word / gods (commands)        2020 H2 Oct
 8.  [ ] Integrated editor with text flow     2021 H1 May
 9.  [ ] Advanced objects like images etc.    2021 H2 Sep
 10. [ ] Advanced concepts like <health>      2021 H2 Oct

 # 4. Multiplayer

++ Address space
++ Visiting other spaces
+- Portals to travel between words
+- Expose world address
-- [ ] Messaging library
+- Messaging library
-- [ ] Address space
-- [ ] Simultaneous multiplayer

-# 5. Spoken word and gods
-- [ ] Artifact libraries
-- ... (plan further)

-# 6. Full support for events
+# 5. Full support for events
 - Events
     + introduce roles
     + on: timer
-    - on: move
+    + on: move
-    - on: push/push-target (both actors)
+    + on: push/push-target (both actors)
-    - on: pickup/pickup-target
+    + on: pickup/pickup-target
-    - on: putdown/putdown-target
+    + on: putdown/putdown-target
-    - on: enter/leave for world
+    + on: enter/leave for world
-    - on: enter/leave for artifact
+    + on: enter/leave for artifact
     - on: stop (=closures in spatial commands)
-- Redocument Written Word
 - WW: `move_by{ distance=10, angle=45 }`
-- WW: travel in chairs <- learn how to put code into chairs, make bouncing chair
++ WW: travel in chairs <- learn how to put code into chairs, make bouncing chair
-- WW: supporting enter/leave events (complex)
++ WW: supporting enter/leave events
+- Redocument Written Word and make a separate technical chapter on events

 0. TIMER:   event happens all <objects>.
 1. MOVE:    <object> is being moved (by another code, for example) in the <world>